 Firework displays and bonfire safety

-1. Speak to your neighbour and let them know it’s causing problems: hopefully they will put it out.
+If you are having problems with a bonfire or fire speak to your neighbour and let them know it’s causing problems, hopefully they will put it out.

 Contact us to discuss matters further:

 Firework safety code

 - don't drink alcohol if setting off fireworks.

 - keep fireworks in a closed box or tin.

 - light them at arms length using a taper.